 ~We recommend 2-5 days pending snorkelling & diving interests~

 The Belize Barrier Reef is the second largest in the world and is made up of seven protected areas.
 They are the South Water Caye Marine Reserve, Bacalar Chico National Park and Marine Reserve, Blue Hole Natural Monument, Half Moon Caye Natural Monument, Glover’s Sapodilla Cayes Marine Reserve, Laughing Bird Caye National Park and Reef Marine Reserve.
 Divers and snorkelling enthusiasts will enjoy a plethora of underwater worlds to explore.

 Not only does Belize have Marine Natural Parks, but also some beautiful land based national parks.
 These include the Mountain Pine Ridge Forest Reserve, known for the 7 kms long Barton Creek Cave with Maya relics which has never been fully explored.
 The Actun Tunichil Muknal Cave near San Ignacio is also a famous Maya site with a rich history and a few skeletons.

 Belize City, the one time capital, is the largest city in the country.
 Due to flooding and hurricane damage, the capital was eventually moved to Belmopan.
 You will only need 1 to 2 days in Belize City to be able to admire the city’s raffish charms and cultural vibrancy.

 Remnants of the Mayan civilisation, found throughout Mexico and Guatemala as well, have been found in many places in Belize.
-The Cayo district is the main hub in western Belize with many parks and ecological reserves allowing you to explore this history and culture.
-This area was once the heart of the Belizean Maya world and is rich with pre-Columbian archaeological sites, the most famous of which are the ruins of Caracol – estimated to have covered almost 200 square km at its peak.
+The Cayo district is the main hub in western Belize with many parks and ecological reserves.
+This area was once the heart of the Belizean Maya world and is rich with pre-Columbian archaeological sites.
+The most famous are the ruins of Caracol, estimated to have covered almost 200 km2 at its peak.